birdflow-science/BirdFlowPipeline/README.md

 ))
 ```

+## 3. Set up eBird Status and Trends API key

-## Add the following to your `~/.Renviron` file so that the `ebirdst` package recognizes you as a known user for downloading eBird Status and Trends data
+Add the following to your `~/.Renviron` file so that the `ebirdst` package recognizes you as a known user for downloading eBird Status and Trends data

 ```
 EBIRDST_KEY='your_ebirdst_api_key'